Black-and-white warbler: Vocalization

 The black-and-white warbler has a high-pitched song, described as a repeating wee-see that is repeated at least six times in succession.
 It has a chip call as well as a seet-seet call that is sometimes given in flight.

 Its song is a high see wee-see wee-see wee-see wee-see wee-see or weesa weesa weetee weetee weetee weet weet weet.
 It has two calls, a hard tick and a soft, thin fsss.

 Food and feeding

 The black-and-white warbler feeds on insects and spiders, and, unlike other warblers, forages like a nuthatch, moving up and down tree trunks and along branches.
-It feeds in a manner similar to a nuthatch or a creeper.
-It forages on tree trunks and limbs to feed on insects below the bark's surface.
-Its short legs and long hind toe are adaptations to this foraging method.
-The black-and-white warbler is unique among warblers in its time spent foraging on tree trunks and inner branches.
+It is the only North American wood-warbler to forage on bark.
+Its short legs and long hind toe are adaptations benefitting its foraging method.
 This bird also gleans, like many warblers, for insects.
 Its diet is composed of insects and other arthropods, including lepidopteran larvae, beetles, ants, and spiders.
 During migration and breeding, this warbler relies heavily on lepidopteran larvae.
 During migration, the black-and-white warbler sometimes joins mixed flocks to feed.
+It is known to occasionally eat anoles on its wintering grounds in the Caribbean.